 Short-term disability benefits can be denied for mental health problems such as anxiety, depression, or stress.
 You see the rejection of claims for mental health most frequently with individual and personal policies but less often with group and state plans.

-Short-term disability rarely covers mental health problems, and you might find that your policy explicitly excludes benefits, using legal language similar to this.
+Most plans do not cover mental health problems, and you might find that your policy explicitly excludes benefits, using legal language similar to this.

 “We will not pay benefits for losses caused by or are the result of your having a mental or emotional disease or disorder of any kind, including psychosis and mood disorders.”